Middlewich: Transport

+Canals

-Following a petition in 1766, the Trent and Mersey Canal was diverted from its original course to provide transport to the town, and now links with a branch of the Shropshire Union Canal.
+Following a petition in 1766, the Trent and Mersey Canal was diverted from its original course to provide transport to the town and now links with a branch of the Shropshire Union Canal.
 The link between the two canals, which was opened in 1833, is actually a third canal known as the Wardle Canal; at about 100 ft in length, it is the shortest canal in the United Kingdom.

+Airports

 Middlewich is 19 mi from Manchester Airport, the busiest airport in the UK outside London, and 26 mi from Liverpool John Lennon Airport.

-Buses

-Middlewich has three bus routes, Monday to Saturday only, operated by Arriva North West and D&G.

 Education

 There were three schools in Middlewich in the mid-19th century: the British School in Newton Bank; the National School in Cow Lane (Brooks Lane); and the Grammar School, close to the site of the largest Tesco store.
 A Church of England school was erected in Lewin Street in 1854 and extended in 1871.
 It soon became known as the National School, with the result that the earlier school was demolished.
 The later National School was itself demolished in the 1980s and is the site of the Salinae Day Care Centre, opened in 1995.
 At the turn of the 20th century two new schools were built: St Mary's Catholic school, whose keystone was laid in 1899 by Col. France-Hayhurst, and the secondary school, opened by France-Hayhurst in 1906.
 At the start of the 21st century there were seven schools in Middlewich: one infant, one junior, four primary schools and one secondary school.
 Cledford Primary School tends to accept students from the South of the town.
 It has now amalgamated with Cledford Infant And Nursery School.
-It is also in federation with Gainsborugh Primary School.
+It is also in federation with Gainsborough Primary School.
 Middlewich Primary School caters for children from the older, northern, part of the town, whilst St Mary's Catholic Primary School receives Catholic children from the town.
 Work began on the original buildings for the secondary school, Middlewich High School, in 1906, with later additions improving the teaching areas and providing a sports hall which could also be used by the wider community.
 The school opened on 1 November 1906.
 In 2007 it was ranked 34 out of 50 by GCSE results for schools in Cheshire in the 2007 league tables.
 Byley Primary School and Wimboldsley Community Primary School serve children from outside the immediate bounds of the town.